mainelander/justlisted/GabrielleResume.md

 Sociology Lab | Research Assistant/ Sociological Coder July.
 2015 – December 2015

-Analyzed stereotypes of working class, blue collared individuals through coding of written narratives by a number of participants
+.Analyzed stereotypes of working class, blue collared individuals through coding of written narratives by a number of participants
 	•	Purpose of the study is to observe which statements were more likely to be kept in participants’ retold version of the narratives, dropped from participants’ retold version and/or added to participants’ retold versions.